 IPRT campaigns for the respect of human rights in the penal system, and for imprisonment to be used only as a last resort.
 We campaign across a range of priority areas and issues, here are just some that have been under the spotlight:

-IPRT is campaigning to create awareness of the current provisions of the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 and to push for more robust and extensive Spent Convictions legislation.
+IPRT is campaigning to create awareness of the current provisions of the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 and to push for more robust and extensive legislation.

-The Optional Protocol to the UN Convention against Torture (OPCAT) is an international human rights treaty which assists States in preventing torture and other forms of ill-treatment in places of detention.
-Ireland signed the OPCAT in October 2007, but almost a decade on it is yet to ratify it.
-IPRT is calling for ratification by the State.
+OPCAT is an international human rights treaty which assists States in preventing torture in places of detention.
+Ireland signed the OPCAT in October 2007, but has yet to ratify it.